eilman/ffc_frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Development Instructions

+Use of visual studio is encouraged.
+The ESLint extension should be installed for proper linting.

+## Dependencies

+The project runs together with some external dependencies for ease of use

+- React
+- Redux + React Redux for managing the global state
+- React Router + React Router Dom for managing the routing
+- Axios for sending and receiving promise based
+- Redux Thunk for handling the middleware
+- Redux Logger for logging the actions and changes in state in Redux
+- Material-UI for stylish, user-friendly components
+- Material Table is a table component equipped with features such as inline editing, adding, and deleting, which streamline usability and reduce code clutter, providing developers with a practical table structure.

+## Development Dependencies

+We also use a set of dependencies for development build only

+- Eslint
+- Prettier

 ### `npm test`